 A central pillar of Dataiku’s mission is fostering communication and collaboration.
 Diverse teams help organizations deliver products that serve the needs of all their users, not just normative ones.
 Data science has the capacity to revolutionize the world, but unless historical bias can be questioned and addressed, well-performing models can do legitimate harm.
 Collaborative, supportive teams are more likely to identify and tackle pervasive data bias head-on.

-Lowenthal said that, “we're eager to drive innovation and create more inclusive workplaces for all through Qorporate, and are thrilled to have Dataiku as a founding member.
+Lowenthal said, “We're eager to drive innovation and create more inclusive workplaces for all through Qorporate, and are thrilled to have Dataiku as a founding member.
 Dataiku's mission to stimulate collaboration and communication will make them a critical voice at the table."